-Upon su will be a Student Learning Objective accessful completion of this course the student able to: Assessment Method Describe the assessment tool/s used to demonstrate each student learning outcome.
+Student Learning Objective Assessment Method Upon successful completion of this course the student Describe the assessment tool/s used to demonstrate will be able to: each student learning outcome.
 1. Recognize and use the axioms of equality, order of operations and the arithmetic operations on the set of real numbers.
 Chapter 1 Exam 2.
 Solve and graph linear equations and inequalities.
 Chapter 2, 3 Exam 3.
 Understand the fundamental principles of graphing lines, slope and equations of lines.
 Chapter 2, 3 Exam 4.
 Solve systems of linear equations and variables.
 Chapter 2, 3 Exam 5.
 Factor polynomials and solve polynomial equations.
 Chapter 4 Exam 6.
 Add, subtract, multiply and divide polynomials.
 Chapter 4 Exam 7.
 Understand the nature and operations performed on roots and powers and solve radical equations Chapter 6, 7 Exam 8.
 Simplify and solve rational expressions and equations.
 Chapter 5 Exam